acardo123/iasig/README.md

 Portraits generated in ComfyUI using flux, run on Google Colab.

 Contents:
-Portrait Packs for Pathfinder: Kingmaker and Pathfinder: Wrath of the Righteous
+Portrait Packs for Pathfinder: Kingmaker and Pathfinder: Wrath of the Righteous<br/>

-ComfyUI Output
+ComfyUI Output<br/>
 ComfyUI Workflow

 https://www.nexusmods.com/pathfinderkingmaker/mods/339